alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 * ✅ Met with MD (SSI Fellow) who's coming in September and will lead some PPIE workshops and the Open Talk.
 * ✅ Create a sandbox for task management on GitHub and chatted with DC about how we could use it for AIM RSF - & started writing out documentation on how to set it up from scratch.
 * ✅ Started scoping out AutSPACEs repo clean ups and finding where various files have been hidden away.

+	* EK - Well done on all this - you are making great progress - :star:

 #### What did you struggle with?